 I want to believe that it can happen once I leave Oberlin.
 Maybe it will, maybe it won’t.
 If I end up spending a significant amount of my life with a non-Black person, I wonder what that will be like.
-I wonder if I will have moments where my partner will want me to “not be so loud” or to “stop assuming people are racist” or things like that.
+I wonder if I will have moments where my partner will want me to “not be so loud,” or to “stop assuming people are racist,” or things like that.
 I wonder if we’ll have kids, and what type of kids we’ll have, and if we’ll raise them to know all aspects of Black culture, good and bad, since every culture has good and bad to it, and we’re exposed to the good and bad of white culture all of the time.
 So, for every inspiring Martin Luther King Jr. quote they read, they’ll also know something about Nene Leakes, since she is also a significant part of Black culture and how Black culture is perceived in this country.

-Sometimes I feel uninspired about talking about Blackness at Oberlin.
+Sometimes I feel uninspired talking about Blackness at Oberlin.
 It feels academic and stifling, and it feels like a performance that I don’t want to be a part of.
 And then I spend time in Chicago, in the “violent areas” of the city where my family currently lives but where I didn’t grow up, and half of the conversations I have in college feel so silly, because I’m sitting on a bus trying to politely talk to a drunk older Black man with the most beautiful eyes who’s telling me about some bitch that fucked him over and how he’s just trying to survive, and I end up wondering if a guy like that would ever find me attractive and pursue me and want to start a life with me.
 Because every once in a while, I may hook up with a guy like that, but it’s in a bathhouse, and it’s usually after all of the white guys have rejected us, and it’s never beautiful, just sad.

 Sometimes people talk about Black love and how beautiful and powerful it is, and then I think about the Black love in my life that I experienced, and it was my mother trying to stifle my creativity so that I would be more business-like and not a failure like my dad, and it was my father trying to make me the improved version of him even though I could never be like him.
 They loved me, but it was not always positive or beautiful.
 So maybe there is a qualifier that someone should add to it, like “good” Black love.
 I don’t know, I don’t always get to talk about it with people, so I end up talking about it with myself.

 Sometimes I can tell that a Black man who is talking to me can sense a weird power dynamic between us because I carry myself like someone who goes to an elite college, so I call him “sir” to give him respect, even though my dad forbade me from ever calling anyone “sir” or “ma’am.”
 He felt that it was reminiscent of slavery and sharecropping and servitude, and a tool of survival that I didn’t need to use.
-But it’s funny, because all the while, me, the guy I call sir, and my father are all poor and trying to survive.
+But it’s funny, because all the while, the guy I call sir, my father and I are all poor and trying to survive.